 The Honors College hosts a "Spring Speaker" each year who brings to the campus an important, scholarly discussion that is current and interdisciplinary.
 Traditionally, prior to the speaker's arrival, a book group open to faculty, staff, and students is sponsored by the College to engage the community in the topic at hand and enliven discussion, debate, and promote opportunities for inquiry.
 For info on the current reading group, please contact Kate Bruce.

-2014 Honors Speaker: DANIEL SIMONS, PHD
+2015 Honors Speaker: NEIL SHUBIN, PHD

-The UNCW Honors College will host the lecture, “The Invisible Gorilla: What We See and What We Miss” by Dr. Daniel Simons, Tuesday, February 18, 2014, at 7:00 p.m. in the Burney Center Ballroom on the campus of the University of North Carolina Wilmington.
+The UNCW Honors College will host the lecture, “Your Inner Fish" by Dr. Neil Shubin, Monday, February 23, 2015, at 7:00 p.m. in the Burney Center Ballroom on the campus of the University of North Carolina Wilmington.
 The lecture will be followed by a question and answer session and book-signing.
 This event is free and open to the public.
 No tickets are required.

-Past speakers for the Honors College have included: Ms. Minnie Jean Brown Trickey, Dr. Kenneth Miller, Mr. Richard Leakey, Dr. E.O.
+Past speakers for the Honors College have included: Dr. Dan Simons, Ms. Minnie Jean Brown Trickey, Dr. Kenneth Miller, Mr. Richard Leakey, Dr. E.O.
 Wilson, Dr. Sarah Boysen, Mr. Seth Kramer and Dr. David Harrison, Mr. David Quammen, Mr. Nat Faxon and Mr. Jim Rash, Mr. Paul Loeb, Dr. Paul Zubrin, Dr. Mark Plotkin, Dr. Michael Ruse, Dr. Maeve Leakey, Mr. Charles Mann, and Mr. Ralph Nader.